The sustainability holistic metric

 For a dedicated function or service,

-Worst destructors are activities that damage the most natural capital, or a -100% score.
+Destructors are activities that damage the most natural capital, with a score close to -100%.

 0% corresponds to the global average environmental impact.

-Best contributors are activities that have the least impact on the environment, or a +100% score
+Contributors are activities that have the least impact on the environment, with a score close to +100%.

 Some examples for Electricity production